schabiyo/mongodb-atlas-service-broker/README.md

 ## Introduction
 This base application is intended to demonstrate a service broker implemenation for MongoDB Atlas.
-Itr allows to easily provision clusters in MongoDB Atlas from PCF marketplace.
+It allows to easily provision clusters in MongoDB Atlas from PCF marketplace.

 ![](imgs/broker.png)